A female Steller Sea Lion challenges the dominant male leader

 “I don’t care anymore, Proot.
 He has moved us into danger, where our numbers dwindle daily.
 We were once 500 strong . . . we are now less than 100.
 He eats most of the fish, and kills any males who would challenge his authority -- we are lost.”

-“He is unbeatable, Herra,” Proot said, looking at the wide, deep scar that ran down his back.
+“He is unbeatable, Herra,” Proot said, looking at the wide, deep scar on his back.
 “I know, I have tried.”

 “Then I will beat him!”